Participant information sheet

-You are being invited to take part in this research project.
+You are being invited to take part in this study.
 Please take the time to read this information sheet before agreeing to take part.
 You can ask any questions before deciding, by contacing the researchers (details below).

-We would like to recruit heterosexual female volunteers aged 18+ who are currently in a serious, committed relationship or have been in the past.
+We would like to recruit female volunteers aged 18+ who are currently in a serious, committed relationship or have been in the past with an individual who has/alleged to have committed sexual offences against children online.
 Participants need to be fluent in English.

 Do I have to take part?

 Taking part is entirely voluntary.
 If you wish to do so, please click the NEXT button at the end of this sheet.
 You are free to withdraw at any time by clicking the X button/closing the browser window.

 What will I have to do to take part?

 After you click the NEXT button at the bottom of this sheet, you will be presented with a consent form, it is important that you read all the points and tick each box to indicate that you agree.
 You will then be presented with the study questions.
 The questionnaire will take around 15 minutes to complete.
 No background knowledge is required.
 Please answer each question as honestly and openly as you can.
 If you feel uncomfortable answering a question you can leave it blank.
 Your answers will only be uploaded on completion of the questionnaire by clicking the FINISH button on the final page.
 You will be taken to a Debrief page giving more information about the research topic and details of where you can seek support if you have been affected or upset by the issues raised by the questions.